-As of 31 December 2023, the Company did not possess any of its own shares.
+As at 31 December 2024, the Company did not possess any of its own shares.

 The holders of ordinary shares are entitled to receive dividends as declared and are entitled to one vote per share at annual and general meetings of the Company.